 NOISE is a project created to confuse automated analysis of digital communications.
 It uses a Markov generator to create “real-looking” text based upon a collection of reference texts, which are then automatically dispatched in emails, web searches, IRC chats, or other mediums.

 In the Fall of 2013, FORCE launched a second culture jam campaign, this time targeting Playboy’s annual “Top 10 Party Schools” list.
 In addition to remaking the list to promote cultures of consent on college campuses, we made five spoof websites, including a replica of the Huffington Post.
-I built the websites for the campaign in collaboration with FORCE.

 The Baltimore Indypendent Reader was a local media source that aimed to inform and be a resource for social justice movements in Baltimore and beyond.
 The project lasted from 2006 to 2013.
 I wrote a number of articles for the Indyreader and served as an editorial collective member for its last two and a half years.